gabrieleginestroni/ros-robotics-2022/project1/README.md

 1) We started by calibrating R and L+W parameters with RPM data, computing in _calibration.py_ the odometry by integrating with Runge-Kutta the velocities stored in the calibration csv files and picking parameters from reasonable and fully parametric intervals.
 Then, residual sum of squares (RSS) with euclidean distance between optitrack measured position (x,y) and the position obtained by odometry has been used to evaluate the parameters.
-Two separated calibrations have been performed, one on bag 2 and the other one on bag 3, to account for odometry errors caused by complex moves of the robot.
+Two separated calibrations have been performed, one on bag 2 and the other one on bag 3, to account for odometry errors caused by complex movements of the robot.
 Among the two set of possible best parameters we picked the one with smaller RSS by cross-validating with respect to the two bags.
 2) Finally, we computed the optimal value of N using _N_calibration.py_: keeping the values of R and L+W fixed to the ones found at the previous step, we estimated N by computing the odometry using ticks' data.